apache/rocketmq/docs/en/Troubleshoopting.md

 Solution: The jar package of RocketMQ, such as rocketmq-client, should be the same version on the consumer and producer.

-## 3. when adding a new topic consumer group, historical messages can‘t be consumed.
+## 3. When adding a new topic consumer group, historical messages can‘t be consumed.

 > Problem: When a new consumer group of the same topic is started, the consumed message is the current offset message, and the historical message is not obtained.